(Updated Nov. 15, 2021)

-A clogged garbage disposal can be incredibly frustrating.
-We never really notice how often we use our kitchen sinks until they’re clogged and not working.
-The good news is a garbage disposal can be unclogged with a few DIY tricks.
+The good news, almost anything can be fixed.
+That goes for your garbage disposal, which can be unclogged with a few DIY tricks we’ll discuss in this blog.
 If you’ve already tried flushing down the obstruction with water with no luck, it’s time to get your hands dirty.

-Signs of a Clogged Garbage Disposal
+Common Signs of a Clogged Garbage Disposal

 How to Unclog a Garbage Disposal

-A word on safety: Water and electricity make for a dangerous combination.
+A word on safety: A word on safety: Water and electricity make for a dangerous combination.
 Before attempting to unclog a garbage disposal, cut off its power with a switch found on the wall or under a cabinet.
 If for any reason you can’t find the power switch, shut off the home’s main breaker until you’re finished.
 Always wear thick gloves to protect your hands from the sharp garbage disposal blades.

 - Baking soda (large box)

 - White vinegar

 - Old rags